Foundry

 A foundry is a factory that produces metal castings.
 Metals are cast into shapes by melting them into a liquid, pouring the metal into a mold, and removing the mold material after the metal has solidified as it cools.
-The most common metals processed are aluminum and cast iron.
+The most common metals processed are aluminium and cast iron.
 However, other metals, such as bronze, brass, steel, magnesium, and zinc, are also used to produce castings in foundries.
 In this process, parts of desired shapes and sizes can be formed.

 Foundries are one of the largest contributors to the manufacturing recycling movement, melting and recasting millions of tons of scrap metal every year to create new durable goods.
 Moreover, many foundries use sand in their molding process.
 These foundries often use, recondition, and reuse sand, which is another form of recycling.

 Process

 In metalworking, casting involves pouring liquid metal into a mold, which contains a hollow cavity of the desired shape, and then allowing it to cool and solidify.
 The solidified part is also known as a casting, which is ejected or broken out of the mold to complete the process.
 Casting is most often used for making complex shapes that would be difficult or uneconomical to make by other methods.